IMF Stand-By Arrangement: Description

 IMF’s Stand-By Arrangement was created in June 1952 to provide financing to countries requiring help with balance of payments problems.
 The SBA has often been used by member countries and is the dominant lending instrument of the IMF, especially for emerging market countries.
-After a significant pause in such aid, the financial crisis that erupted in 2008 resulted in a large number of countries requiring such financial assistance from the IMF.
+After a significant pause in such aid, many countries required such financial assistance from the IMF due to the 2008 financial crisis.
 The financing terms are normally more advantageous than private markets offer.
 In 2009, the IMF upgraded the SBA "to be more flexible and responsive to members countries’ needs."
 At the same time, the borrowing limits were doubled and more funds were made available up front.
 Generally, the "conditions were streamlined and simplified."

 Recipients

-A number of countries have received an SBA during the Late-2000s financial crisis, including Hungary, Iceland and Greece.
+Several countries received an SBA during the Great Recession, including Hungary, Iceland and Greece.

+In 2023, Pakistan secured a US$3 billion stand-by arrangement spread over nine months from the IMF.

 Criticisms

 For a long time, structural adjustment programs have been criticised for making excessive demands of austerity in the recipient country in return for financial aid.
 Such criticisms have been less pronounced in recent years, notably since 2009, when the IMF's SBA policies were modified to be more responsive to the recipient countries needs.
-An exception is perhaps Greece, which has been bordering on a Sovereign debt crisis in 2010 and 2011.
-The resulting pronounced cutbacks in public spending have resulted in mass protests and riots.
-In this case, the criticism has been increasingly directed at the requirements of Euro membership, considering the large amount of financial aid also coming from other Euro Area countries, rather than an IMF standby arrangement.
+An exception is the Greek government-debt crisis.
+The resulting pronounced cutbacks in public spending resulted in mass protests and riots.
+In this case, the criticism was increasingly directed at the Euro convergence criteria, considering the large amount of financial aid also coming from other Euro Area countries, rather than an IMF standby arrangement.